Student Residence Information

 Some suites are designed to accommodate residents with accessibility needs, and the building is wheelchair-accessible from the parkade level.

 (all rooms are within a shared 3-12 bedroom apartment)

 Suitemates and roommate request please email firstname.lastname@example.org

 The Upper Houses of Burwash Hall (North, Middle, South and Gate) are co-ed and house first-year and upper- year students in single and double rooms.
 Each floor has a kitchenette and small eating area.
 Each floor has a common room with cable TV.
 Washrooms are co-ed.

 Lower Burwash Hall

-The Lower Houses of Burwash Hall (Ryerson, Nelles, Caven, and Bowles-Gandier) were constructed in 1931, and renovations were completed in November of 1995.
+The Lower Houses of Burwash Hall (First House, Nelles, Caven, and Bowles-Gandier) were constructed in 1931, and renovations were completed in November of 1995.
 Students are housed in single, double, and triple rooms with semi-private washrooms.
 Rooms on the first three floors of each house have individual sleeping alcoves with adjoining study/sitting rooms.
 Each floor has a kitchenette.
 Each house has a common room with cable TV.